Taiwan Railway: Rail pass

 Besides single ticket, TR has also been offering various types of rail pass, with which travelers can ride on trains without buying single tickets.
 Currently, TR offers TR Pass to travelers such that they have unlimited ride on trains within the set period.
 The pass has two versions - the General Pass and the Student Pass.
 TR first offered the Student Pass to foreign students in December 2006 in order to attract more foreign visitors.
 The offer was extended to local students in 2009.
 Finally, parallel to the Student Pass, a General Pass, which could be used by everyone, was issued in 2010, so as to replace the ineffective "Round-the Island Pass" (環島週遊票), which had been offered since 1998.

 The Round-the Island Pass had several restrictions making it unpopular.
 First, holders of the pass must either travel in the clockwise or anti-clockwise direction without traveling backwards.
 Secondly, travelers could only pick seven stops to get off and visit.
 Once a traveler has got off in seven stations, the pass became invalid.
 These restrictions were deemed too restrictive and limited the use of the pass.
-After the issue of TR General Pass in 2010, this pass ceased to be issued.
+After the issue of the TR General Pass in 2010, this pass ceased to be issued.